Roasted Cauliflower and White Bean Tacos.

 - Some sort of amazing sauce or salsa (we’ve got avocado sauce!
 These are the ingredients – pic below – just blend.).

-Here’s how to make these Roasted Cauliflower and White Bean Tacos:
+Here’s how to make these Roasted Cauliflower Tacos:

 - 1 small cauliflower broken into florets, then chopped

-- 1 15.5 oz can cannellini beans, drained and rinsed
+- 1 15.5 ounce can cannellini beans, drained and rinsed

 - 1 medium red onion, sliced